 You don't know what you are saying.

-Yesterday I ran across this link through @geardrops on Twitter.
+Some time ago, I ran across this link through @geardrops on Twitter.
 I was fascinated, but not at all surprised, given my background in linguistic anthropology.
 The article talks about a study in which it was demonstrated that job postings contain language that is "gendered," or biased toward either a female or male expectation - and that potential applicants can feel this when they read the postings, and gravitate toward the ones that match their gender.
 Wow, right?
 Interesting.
 Within three minutes of having picked up this link, I ended up in an argument about whether we had left behind bias in the workplace, and whether a person could be considered sexist for writing an ad in this way, and whether or not "gendered" language was just something made up by academics that had no basis in reality.
 Geardrops' conclusion, which I loved, was this:

 "Hey guess what language bias exists and is subtle."